codeabuu/ActivityBlend/README.md

     *Click on the "Generate Schedule" button.
     *The generated schedule will be automatically saved in a Word document.

-*Note: If the document does successfully generate, ensure that you specify the path where you want your schedules to be saved, this includes the pre-existing 2024 Template table in 'word.py'.*
+*Note: If the document does not successfully generate, ensure that you specify the path where you want your schedules to be saved, this includes the pre-existing 2024 Template table in 'word.py'.*

 ## User Interface